pushkin-consortium/pushkin/docs/getting-started/installation.md

 ## Next steps

 If you've completed those steps successfully, you're ready to start using Pushkin!
-At this point, we recommend working through our [Quickstart tutorial](quickstart.md) to familiarize yourself with the basic Pushkin commands.
+At this point, we recommend working through our [quickstart](quickstart.md) and [simple experiment tutorials](simple-experiment-tutorial.md) to familiarize yourself with the basic Pushkin commands and experiment structure.
 From there, you might want to read about [AWS deployment]() or explore the details of [experiment templates]().